mila-iqia/mila-docs/docs/Theory_cluster_parts.rst

 for nodes, this is not always possible in the field of artificial intelligence as the hardware evolve rapidly as is being complemented by new hardware and so on.
 Hence, you will often read about computational node classes.
 Some of which might have different GPU models or even no GPU at all.
-It is important to keep this in mind as you'll have to be aware of *which* nodes you are working on.
+For the Mila cluster you will find thins information in the :ref:`Node profile description` section.
+For now, you should note that is important to keep in mind that you should be aware of *which* nodes your code is running on.
 More on that later.

 The Storage nodes